 - Begin by making sure your iPhone and Bluetooth device are near each other.
 Bluetooth signals can only extend a few feet, so if the devices are too far apart they can't connect.
 They don't have to be right next to each other, but they should at least be in the same room, if not closer.

-- Next, put the Bluetooth device you want to pair with the iPhone in discoverable mode.
+- Next, put the Bluetooth device you want to connect to the iPhone in discoverable mode.
 This allows the iPhone to see the device and connect to it.
 Making a device discoverable requires different steps on different devices.
 For some it's as easy as turning them on, others require more work (and some devices are always discoverable).
-Check the manual for the device you want to pair for instructions.
+Check the manual for the device you want to connect for instructions.

 - Tap the Settings app on your iPhone homescreen.